Course Outline

 Goal:

 This assessment requires you to set up your own personal blog using WordPress and YouTube channel.
-You will write a blog post exploring different aspects of, and attempting to spark discussion about, one of the lecture topics from the semester.
+You will write a blog post exploring different aspects of, and attempting to spark discussion about, one of the lecture topics from the trimester.
 The post will also incorporate a vlog (video blog) with you discussing the topic and providing additional information.
 The post (and vlog) must relate to the same lecture topic, investigating a different angle in each piece.

 Product: Artefact - Creative, and Written Piece